Search

 It is expected that the forthcoming “metaverse” (a term composed of “meta” and “universe”) will change our relationship with the internet.
 Is this expectation right or is it another example where the hype outweighs the innovation?
 Put on your headset and let’s dive in the universe of virtual reality.

 On 28 October 2021, Mark Zuckerberg, the CEO of Facebook, announced that the company was going to change its name to Meta.
-This is of course not the first example of a company that adopts a new name in order to create a distinction between the company itself and its most popular product (a few years ago, Google has done the same thing when it became Alphabet).
+This is of course not the first example of a company that adopts a new name to create a distinction between the company itself and its most popular product (a few years ago, Google did the same thing when it became Alphabet).
 The special thing in the case of Facebook/Meta is the choice of the name: Meta.
 In fact, besides the desire to separate the legal entity from one of its products, the choice of Meta is indicative of the vision of M. Zuckerberg for the future of his company, notably its desire to make it a main player in the metaverse.
 Changing the name, changing the direction and Meta are dedicated to “give life to the metaverse” (1).
 It is a big bet, but also a brave demonstration of the hopes that some would blend in the metaverse.

 Meta-what?

 However, what are the reasons for this interest in the metaverse, so much from Facebook as well as several other leading actors in the technology sector (Microsoft, Alphabet, Apple, etc. also intend to make considerable investments in this technology over the coming years)?
-What are the promises of this emerging technology which can justify the billions of dollars devoted to it?
+What are the promises of this emerging technology that can justify the billions of dollars devoted to it?

 Simply, one could say it is about immersive internet.
 Both literally and figuratively, we talk about 3D internet: no more internet on a flat screen, the metaverse promises an internet in relief where the virtual experience (see the box below) looks almost like reality (whether it is a “possible” reality like a meal with friends, for example, or a fictional reality, such as a gliding flight for several hours above the Andes), but without having to move.